 If you’re experiencing PMS weight gain along with other bothersome symptoms, then have your hormone levels evaluated by a doctor, says Dunston: “Although PMS is extremely common in the U.S., it isn't actually normal; when the hormones are perfectly balanced, PMS should not occur.”
-Natural hormone regulation treatments and supplements, which vary depending on one's particular imbalances, can help you feel better and kick bloat to the curb.
+Natural hormone regulation treatments and supplements, which vary depending on one's particular imbalances, are meant to help you feel better and kick bloat to the curb.

 If you think your PMS symptoms might be related to stress, then hit the gym.
 “Exercise is a great way to beat stress and decrease cortisol levels,” explains Vitti.
 Sometimes, getting your heart rate up can make all the difference.

 Yes, chocolate has made the cut.
 “Just make sure you opt for 70% dark chocolate or treats made with organic raw cacao,” Vitti advises.
 (And be sure it's not loaded with sugar, which causes inflammation.)
-“It’s also fairly high in magnesium, with 176 milligrams in a 100-gram serving, or around half of our daily recommended intake.”

-Kimchi is a ubiquitous and savory Korean side dish that's primarily composed of salted napa cabbage and spices.
+Kimchi is a savory Korean side dish that's primarily composed of salted napa cabbage and spices.
 “Because it's fermented, it has a very strong, pungent smell," says Harju-Westman, "but it is great for reducing bloating."
 And, since kimchi is chock full of probiotics, it also promotes a healthy gut.

 Nuts and Seeds

 White CP, Hitchcock CL, Vigna YM, Prior JC.
-Fluid Retention Over the Menstrual Cycle: 1-Year Data from the Prospective Ovulation Cohort.
+Fluid retention over the menstrual cycle: 1-year data from the prospective ovulation cohort.
 Obstet Gynecol Int.
 2011;2011:138451. doi:10.1155/2011/138451